sparrowcode/PermissionsKit/README.md

 # PermissionsKit

-> **It was called `SPPermissions`, what happen?** I put together a team that deals with opensource and gave the library to the company.
+> **It was called `SPPermissions`, what happen?** I put together a team that deals with open source and gave the library to the company.
 It is now under a universal clean name.
 It will help develop the library more actively, even when I can't do it myself.
-Now I am doing 9 version with more permissions and new interface.
+Now I am doing version 9 with more permissions and a new interface.
 Share with me your ideas.

 Universal API for querying the rarefaction and getting the current status `.authorized`, `.denied` & `.notDetermined`.
-Availalbe three ready-use interface - list, dialog & native.
-Supports iPad, dark mode and has ready localizations.
+Available three ready-use interfaces - list, dialog & native.
+Supports iPad, dark mode, and has ready localizations.

 <p float="left">
     <img src="https://cdn.sparrowcode.io/github/permissionskit/icons/camera.png" width="38">